maciejgabrys/ZaskronieCPP/README.md

 # ZaskronieC++
- A Python-like language composed of C++ preprocessor macros.
+ A BASIC-like language composed of C++ preprocessor macros.